 MODERN GREEK 318 GREEK-AMERICAN CULTURE explores questions of ethnicity, race, gender, and social class in the United States over the last two centuries as reflected in Greek-American history and culture.
 The objective is to encourage reflection on the cultural diversity of identity and awareness of racism, discrimination, and intolerance in our world.
 Satisfies Race and Ethnicity requirement.
 (Lambropoulos)

 MODERN GREEK 325 ATHENS PRESENT AND PAST studies Athens as a “palimpsest,” a surface that has been scraped and reused again and again, beginning with the Acropolis in the heart of the city, and expanding outward.
 Key themes in the class are the changing form, function, and meaning of the Acropolis; cycles of destruction and rebuilding; foreign bodies; and the dialectic of present and past, local and global.
 Sources are archaeology, history, literature, city plans, maps, photographs, art, music, films, and popular culture.
 Satisfies Humanities and Upper Level Writing Requirements.
-(Leontis/Lambropoulos)
+(Leontis/Lambropoulos/Margomenou)